irshadshalu/CP-CPP/README.md

 * Update: O(N * log<sub>2</sub>N)

 #### [Union Find DS](https://github.com/zanymarconi/CP-CPP/blob/master/src/cp3/ch2/UFDS.cpp)
 To model collection of disjoint sets.
-Used in Kruskal.
+One application is in Kruskal MST.
 * Build: O(M * &alpha;(n)) using path compression and union by rank heuristics for M operations where &alpha;(n) is inverse ackerman function grows very slowly, typically <5 for 1M inputs can treat as constant.
 * Query: &asymp; O(1) which set item belong to

-## Pop Algorithm Routines
+## Hip Algorithm Routines

 #### [Painter's Partition Problem](https://github.com/zanymarconi/CP-CPP/blob/master/src/org/google/glassdoor/PainterPartition.cpp)
 Divide an array of N elements in K (<= N) contiguous subarrays such that maximum of the sum of those subarrays is minimum.